Chapter 5

 How deforestation and climate change could push the Amazon to a tipping point

 The Amazon rainforest is one of the most biodiverse places on Earth, fitting around half of the planet’s remaining rainforest and 10% of known species (WWF, 2010) in only 1% of the Earth’s surface.
-Around 17% of the forest has been lost since 1970 (WWF, 2022) and another 17% degraded, mostly from clearance for cattle ranching, soy plantations, logging, and mining.
-This damage is threatening many rare species and is pressuring the Indigenous peoples and local communities who depend on the forest (Conceição et. al., 2021).
+Around 17% of the forest has been lost since 1970 (SPA, 2021) and another 17% degraded, mostly from clearance for cattle ranching, soy plantations, logging, and mining.
+This damage is threatening many rare species and is pressuring the Indigenous peoples and local communities who depend on the forest (Conceição et al., 2021).

-As well as direct loss, researchers are also worried that beyond a certain level of deforestation or warming the rainforest could start to retreat on its own, even if deforestation or warming stopped – a tipping point (McKay, 2019) known as ‘Amazon dieback’.
+As well as direct loss, researchers are also worried that beyond a certain level of deforestation or warming the rainforest could start to retreat on its own, even if deforestation or warming stopped – a tipping point (Armstrong McKay, 2019) known as ‘Amazon dieback’.

 If enough forest is lost due to drought or deforestation in key rain-producing regions though, less rain is recycled, and areas downwind get drier.
 The Amazon is also seeing more frequent droughts (SPA, 2021), with water levels on the Rio Negro recently hitting record lows (Reuters, 2023) due to this year’s El Niño on top of long-term climate change-induced drying.
 These droughts make wildfires – to which rainforest is particularly vulnerable – more likely.
 If this pushes these downwind areas below the rainfall level needed for rainforest to survive it could lead to further forest loss, even less moisture recycling, and dieback could cascade through vulnerable parts of the Amazon.